mjmeli/pyduke-energy/README.md

 Designed to work with Home Assistant.
 Unlikely to ever be fully implemented.
 The primary goal is to expose Duke Energy Gateway usage information.

+The library supports access to the real-time power usage implemented via an MQTT over websockets connection, or a more traditional REST API to poll near-real-time data.

 ## Before You Begin

 ### Disclaimer